telboy007/playwright-exercise/README.md

 * Organises video, screenshots and trace files into folders based on test info rather than uuid filenames
 * JUnit results can be uploaded to a 3rd party service to monitor trends.

-+ Sharding is over the top for a single test across two browsers but is shown for illustrative purposes only.
++Sharding is over the top for a single test across two browsers but is shown for illustrative purposes only.